opencv/opencv/android/README.android.txt

-to include in an android project - just include the generated android-opencv.mk in you android ndk project
+to include in an android project - just include the generated android-opencv.mk in you android ndk project (in an Android.mk file)
 with:

 include android-opencv.mk